Free Two-Day Shaurya Jagruti Camp in Durg: Build Strength, Resilience, and Leadership

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Shaurya Jagruti Prashikshan Shibir?
+What is the Shaurya Jagruti Prashikshan Shibir in Durg?

 It is a free two-day camp in Durg, Chhattisgarh, organized by Hindu Janajagruti Samiti (HJS).
-It aims to empower youth through physical fitness, mental resilience, and values-led leadership.
-It emphasizes discipline, teamwork, and ethical clarity to strengthen community engagement.
+The article describes it as a youth empowerment initiative focused on physical fitness, mental resilience, and values-led leadership.